ericfortis/mockaton/README.md

 <img src="src/mockaton-logo.svg" alt="Mockaton Logo" width="210" style="margin-top: 30px"/>

-_Mockaton_ is a mock server for developing and testing frontends.
+_Mockaton_ is a mock server for improving the frontend development and testing experience.

 The mock filename convention is similar to the URL paths.
 For example, the following file will be served on `/api/user/1234`